Leo the Lion (MGM): Leo (1957–present)

-Leo, the eighth and current lion, is by far MGM's longest-used, having appeared on most MGM films since 1957.
+Leo, the eighth lion, is by far MGM's longest-used, having appeared on most MGM films since 1957.
 Leo was born in The Royal Burgers Zoo in Arnhem The Netherlands.
 He was also the youngest at the time MGM filmed him roaring, hence his much smaller mane.
 His first appearance was in the 1957 film Tip on a Dead Jockey.

 Leo was purchased from animal dealer Henry Trefflich, and trained by Ralph Helfer.
 In addition to being used as the MGM lion, Leo also appeared in other productions such as the religious epic King of Kings (1961), The Lion (1962), Zebra in the Kitchen (1965), Fluffy (1965), and Napoleon and Samantha (1972); as well as a memorable TV commercial for Dreyfus Investments in 1961.
 Leo also made several appearances on the 1971–72 TV series The Pet Set, proving himself gentle enough to let a blind teenage girl pet him in one episode.